Hotel am Grossglockner - the Kärntnerhof in Heiligenblut

 Food for connoisseurs

-The kitchen in this hotel on the Großglockner promises indulgence.
-On the first evening we decide on peach wrapped in bacon and noodle soup as a starter, liver with onions, apple and cranberries for the main course, and a quark cream as dessert.
-On the second evening there is shrimp cocktail and cauliflower cream soup for starters,
+The cuisine at this hotel on the Großglockner promises culinary delights.
+On the first evening, we opt for bacon-wrapped peaches and noodle soup for starters, liver with onions, apple, and cranberries for the main course, and quark cream for dessert.
+On the second evening, we have a shrimp cocktail and cream of cauliflower soup for starters.

-I choose pork fillet "Bernese style" with pear and cheese on herb cream, while Petar opts for the catfish "Steirer style".
-It is available poached with strips of vegetables and horseradish.
-For dessert there is pancakes with apricot jam.
-The kitchen in the Hotel Kärntnerhof cooks regionally, and we liked the food.
-We did without the salad from the buffet and the cheese board because the four courses were already plentiful.
+I choose pork fillet "Bernese style" with pear and cheese on herb cream, while Petar opts for catfish "Styrian style."
+It's poached with strips of vegetables and horseradish.
+For dessert, there are pancakes with apricot jam.
+The kitchen at the Hotel Kärntnerhof focuses on regional cuisine, and we enjoyed the food.
+However, we skipped the salad from the buffet and the cheese board because the four courses were already plentiful.

-We really liked the fact that we could go hiking right from the hotel.
-There is also a lot to discover in the vicinity of Heiligenblut.
-We decided to visit the gold rush village, which is outside of town.
-You can spend several days in this hotel to get to know the surroundings and the place.
+We also liked the fact that we could start hiking directly from the hotel.
+There is also a lot to discover in the area around Heiligenblut.
+For example, we decided to visit the Gold digger village, which is located outside of town.
+You can definitely spend several days at this hotel to get to know the surrounding area and the town.

 Catfish with vegetables and horseradish